openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 ## Multiple Instances

-Homekit has a limitation of 150 accessories per bridge.
+HomeKit has a limitation of 150 accessories per bridge.
 The bridge itself counts as an accessory, so in practice it's 149.
-In order to overcome this limitation, you can instruct openHAB to expose multiple bridges to Homekit, and then manually assign specific accessories to different instances.
+In order to overcome this limitation, you can instruct openHAB to expose multiple bridges to HomeKit, and then manually assign specific accessories to different instances.
 You will need to manually add each additional bridge in the Home app, since the QR Code in settings will only be for the primary bridge; however the same PIN is still used.
 In order to assign a particular accessory to a different bridge, set the `instance` metadata parameter: